 For capillary routing layers 1 to 10, we compute the average ROR coefficients simultaneously over several networks.
 The network samples are drawn from timeframes of a random walk MANET.
 Initially the nodes are randomly distributed on a rectangular area, and then, at every timeframe, they move according to a random walk algorithm.
 If two nodes are close enough (and are within the coverage range) then there is a link between them.
-At the same time we consider also streaming media at 15 different intensities of static FEC codes tolerating correspondingly weak packet loss rates from 3.6% to 7.8% (with an increment of 0.3%).
+At the same time we consider also streaming media at 15 different strengths of static FEC codes which tolerate small packet loss rates from 3.6% to 7.8% respectively (with an increment of 0.3%).

-Fig. 6, represents a MANET with 115 nodes and 300 timeframes divided into seven sets of network samples.
-For each set of samples and for each static FEC intensity we plot the average ROR coefficient (over all considered network samples) as the routing layer increases.
-Fig. 6. shows that the overall requirement in FEC codes decreases with capillarization.
-The ROR coefficients of the routing samples are computed assuming a short playback buffering time according to equation (4), where the FEC block size (as function of the packet loss rate p) is computed according to equation (5), the number of media packets (M) per transmission block is 20 and the desired decoding failure rate (DER) is $10^{-5}$ .
+Fig. 17, represents a MANET with 115 nodes and 300 timeframes (each representing one network sample) divided into seven sets of network samples.
+For each set of samples and for each static FEC strength we plot the average ROR coefficient (over all considered network samples) as the routing layer increases.
+Fig. 17 shows that the overall requirement in adaptive FEC packets decreases with capillarization.
+The ROR coefficients of the routing samples are computed assuming a short playback buffering time according to equation (8), where the FEC block size (as function of the packet loss rate p) is computed according to equation (9), the number of media packets (M) per transmission block is 20 and the desired decoding failure rate (DER) is 10^{-5} .

-Fig. 6.
+Fig. 17.
 Average ROR as a function from the capillary routing layer

-Fig. 7 represents a MANET with 120 nodes and 150 timeframes divided into four sets of network samples.
-The upper 15 curves similarly to the curves of Fig. 6 are computed according to equations (4) and (5), where M = 20 and $DER = 10^{-5}$ .
-However, the lower 15 curves of Fig. 7 are computed according to equation (6) for streaming with large FEC blocks.
+Fig. 18 represents a MANET with 120 nodes and 150 timeframes divided into four sets of network samples.
+The upper 15 curves similarly to the curves of Fig. 17 are computed according to equations (8) and (9), where M = 20 and $DER = 10^{-5}$.
+However, the lower 15 curves of Fig. 18 are computed according to equation (10) for streaming with large FEC blocks.

-Fig. 7.
+Fig. 18.
 Average ROR computed assuming real-time streaming (the group of curves above) and off-line streaming (the group below)

 When streaming with large blocks the Redundancy Overall Requirement is twice as low as in streaming with restricted playback buffering time, but the capillarization of routing is beneficiary in both cases.

-Logically, the ROR curve of the media stream is shifted down as the statically added tolerance increases, but the increase of the weak static tolerance yields also a stronger efficiency gain achieved by capillarization.
-The drawback of path diversity in general is that by forming long paths we may unjustifiably increase the number of links in the communication footprint raising the overall failure rate and thus possibly increasing the overall requirement in FEC codes.
-Fig. 6 and Fig. 7 however show that despite the communication footprint becomes larger; with the routing patters built by capillary routing algorithm the requirement in redundant packets decreases noticeably most of the time.
+Logically, the ROR curve of the media stream is shifted down as the statically added tolerance increases, but the increase of the weak static tolerance emphasizes the efficiency gain achieved by capillarization.
+The drawback of path diversity in general is that by forming long paths we increase the number of links in the communication footprint raising the overall failure rate and thus possibly increasing the overall requirement in FEC codes.
+However, Fig. 17 and Fig. 18 show that despite the communication footprint becomes larger; with the routing patters built by the capillary routing algorithm the requirement in redundant packets decreases noticeably most of the time.